Color vision: Theories

-A recent demonstration, using the Color Mondrian, has shown that, just as the color of a surface that is part of a complex 'natural' scene is independent of the wavelength-energy composition of the light reflected from it alone but depends upon the composition of the light reflected from its surrounds as well, so the after image produced by looking at a given part of a complex scene is also independent of the wavelength energy-composition of the light reflected from it alone.
-Thus, while the color of the after-image produced by looking at a green surface that is reflecting more "green" (middle-wave) than "red" (long-wave) light is magenta, so is the after image of the same surface when it reflects more "red" than "green" light (when it is still perceived as green).
+A newer theory proposed by Edwin H. Land, the Retinex Theory, is based on a demonstration of color constancy, which shows that the color of any surface that is part of a complex natural scene is to a large degree independent of the wavelength composition of the light reflected from it.
+Also the after-image produced by looking at a given part of a complex scene is also independent of the wavelength composition of the light reflected from it alone.
+Thus, while the color of the after-image produced by looking at a green surface that is reflecting more "green" (middle-wave) than "red" (long-wave) light is magenta, so is the after–image of the same surface when it reflects more "red" than "green" light (when it is still perceived as green).
 This would seem to rule out an explanation of color opponency based on retinal cone adaptation.